oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    You need the address listed under `EXTERNAL-IP`.

-   The value for `APPLICATION_ID` was provided in the summary at the end of the apply/install log, it is called `parse_application_id` and is a alphanumeric string.
-You were asked to keep keep a copy of that information at the end of the **Provision an instance** lab.
+   The value for `APPLICATION_ID` was provided in the summary at the end of the apply/install log, it is called `parse_application_id` and is an alphanumeric string.
+You were asked to keep a copy of that information at the end of the **Provision an instance** lab.
 If you do not have it, you can go to the OCI Console and navigate to the main ("hamburger") menu then **Developer Services** and **Stacks** under the **Resource Manager** heading.
 Make sure you have the right compartment (left hand side drop down) and region (top right).
 Open your stack and then open the apply job and scroll to the end of the log.

 1. Create a user and some bank accounts